 The standard time limit for medical negligence claims is three years; however, you may have longer to claim under certain circumstances.

 If you are claiming for someone under 18 – You will have until their 18th birthday to make a claim.
 The claimant can then potentially bring their own claim until they turn 21.

 If you are claiming for someone who lacks mental capacity – There is no time limit to do so.

-If you are making a claim for someone who has died – You will generally have 3 years from the date of death to bring a claim.
+If you are making a claim for someone who has died – You will generally have three years from the date of death to bring a claim.

-How long does it take get compensation for paramedic or ambulance delays?
+How long does it take to get compensation for paramedic or ambulance delays?

 Medical negligence claims commonly take around 18 months to 2 years to settle, but this can vary significantly depending on the circumstances.